 Dookie, Isa, Sean Rocke, Arvind Singh, and Craig J. Ramlal.
 "Evaluating wind speed probability distribution models with a novel goodness of fit metric: a Trinidad and Tobago case study."
 International journal of energy and environmental engineering 9 (2018): 323-339.

-Dr. Craig Ramlal earned his BSc(e), MASc, and PhD in Electrical and Computer Engineering split-site from KFUPM and UWI.
-He conducted impactful work such as coordinating open data strategies for Caribbean nations, leading projects with Ministry of Health and University of Florida for COVID-19 mitigation, and developing Industrial Diagnostic tools for Estonia's grid using deep learning techniques.
+Dr. Craig Ramlal is the Head of the Control Systems Group at the University of the West Indies, St. Augustine.
+He earned his BSc(e), MASc, and PhD in Electrical and Computer Engineering split-site from KFUPM and UWI.
+He served on the United Nation's Secretary General's High-Level Advisory Board on AI, and serves on the Caribbean Telecommunications Union Working Group on AI and the Caribbean Development Bank's Technical Subcommittee on IRC/RDA.
+He has conducted impactful work such as coordinating open data strategies for Caribbean nations, leading projects with Ministry of Health and University of Florida for COVID-19 mitigation, and developing Industrial Diagnostic tools for Estonia's grid using deep learning techniques.
 His expertise lies in Intelligent Control Strategies, Game Theory and Artificial Intelligence.

 Read more...